Appoint somebody to vote on your behalf – proxy voting

 If an emergency means you can’t get to the polling station on election day you may be able to apply for an emergency proxy.
 It must be for either a medical emergency or a work reason.

 You need to complete and return an emergency proxy application the elections office before 5pm on polling day.
-The forms to do this will be available here closer to election days.
+The relevant form can be downloaded from https://www.electoralcommission.org.uk/i-am-a/voter/apply-vote-proxy.
+Completed copies can be scanned or photographed and emailed to Electoral Services -using the details in the ‘Contact Us’ section below.